upspin/upspin/doc/overview.md

 For example, to read the file `ann@example.com/file`, the operation proceeds like this:

-*   Extract the the user name of its owner, which is always the beginning of the Upspin name: `ann@example.com`.
+*   Extract the user name of its owner, which is always the beginning of the Upspin name: `ann@example.com`.
 *   Look up `ann@example.com` in the key server at `key.upspin.io` to find the network address of her directory server.